-Except for students being tested, test books and online test questions are not to be read or reviewed by anyone.
-The only exceptions are for students with a documented need, or when there is expressed permission from the North Carolina Annual Testing Program.
+With the exception of students testing, test books and online test questions are not to be read or reviewed by anyone.
+The only exceptions are for staff with a specific need to access the test (e.g., read aloud accommodation, transcription), or when there is express permission from the North Carolina Annual Testing Program.